Can INFPs be leaders? Oh, you bet they can. INFPs are born with natural leadership traits.

 If that’s your standard for a leader, then INFPs dramatically fail at that.

 However, everyone must understand that INFPs don’t lead for fame and money.
-More than the exposure, INFPs pursue a more significant goal — helping others and leaving their marks as they unite everyone to a larger purpose.
+More than the exposure, INFPs pursue a more significant goal — helping others and uniting everyone to a larger purpose.

 You would rarely — or probably never — see these gentle idealists running a law firm or becoming chief police.